-If you've already mastered the art of making kombucha in a glass container, you might be wondering why your kombucha doesn't taste fizzy and sparkling like the kind you buy at the store.
-That's because you need to secondary ferment kombucha in a sealed bottle, or force carbonate it with bottled carbon dioxide, to make it sparkling.
+If you've already mastered the art of making kombucha in a glass container, you might be wondering why your kombucha isn't fizzy and sparkling like the kind you buy at the store.
+That's because you need to secondary ferment kombucha in a sealed bottle, or force carbonate it with bottled carbon dioxide, to make it bubbly.

 How to Secondary Ferment Kombucha

-The basic idea with secondary fermentation is to draw off the kombucha liquid that has been brewing with your scoby.
-Instead of drinking it right away, pour it into a bottle with a swing-top cap or apply your own bottle caps to clean beer bottles, as though you were brewing beer.
+To complete a secondary fermentation of your kombucha, draw off the kombucha liquid that has been brewing with your scoby (the kombucha culture).
+Instead of drinking it right away, pour it into a bottle with a swing-top cap or apply your own bottle caps to clean beer bottles (as though you were brewing beer).
 Leave some air space at the top, but not too much.

-When the fizziness and tartness/taste are to your liking, simply refrigerate your brew!
 Be aware that refrigeration will slow fermentation, but it will still occur—so if you drink your kombucha over months instead of days or weeks, be sure to release the pressure and excess carbonation every few weeks, and realize that it will continue to consume sugar and grow tarter, even vinegary, over time.

-Chop ginger into matchstick-sized pieces and drop it into each bottle for the secondary fermentation stage.
-It is my favorite flavor of kombucha.
-I also like my brew quite tart, so I don't add more sugar to this stage.
+Secondary fermentation is a perfect opportunity to bring another flavor to the drink, and ginger complements the kombucha very nicely.
+Chop fresh ginger into matchstick-sized pieces and drop some into each bottle before starting secondary fermentation.
 You could also brew chopped ginger and water into a "ginger juice" that you add to the bottle with some fruit juice or a little sugar.
 Lemon juice makes a nice addition for a lemon-ginger flavor.

-Fruit adds delicious flavors kombucha.
-You can add fruit juice, either freshly made or purchased in bottles at the store.
-Fruit juice concentrate will add more flavor and less sweetness.
-Add 2-3 ounces of juice for each quart of kombucha.
-Cranberry-citrus-ginger is a delicious winter health combination.
-Elderberry is also medicinal - antiviral, especially flu - and tasty.
+Fruit also adds delicious flavors to kombucha.
+You can add fruit juice, either freshly made or purchased in bottles at the store, or fruit juice concentrate, which will add more flavor and less sweetness.
+Add two to three ounces of juice for each quart of kombucha.
+Cranberry-citrus-ginger is a delicious combination promoting winter health, and elderberry is also medicinal and tasty.